You’re Going to Need a Bigger External Hard Drive

 “Well, it’s on sale.”

-“You can get a drive three times the size for just a little bit more.”
+“You can get a drive four times the size for just a little bit more.”

 “I don’t need much.
 I’ve just got some photos to store.